Harold Ramirez Player Props: Rays vs. Nationals

-After going 0-for-4 in his last game, Harold Ramirez and the Tampa Bay Rays face the Washington Nationals (who will hand the ball to Chad Kuhl) at 7:05 PM ET on Tuesday.
+Harold Ramirez -- 0-for-4 in his last game -- will be in action for the Tampa Bay Rays against the Washington Nationals, with Patrick Corbin on the mound, on April 5 at 1:05 PM ET.

-He had a hitless showing in his last game (0-for-4) against the Nationals.
+He had a hitless performance in his previous game (0-for-4) against the Nationals.

 Harold Ramirez Game Info & Props vs. the Nationals